facebookresearch/RAM/projects/autodata/README.md

 ### Results: RL training

 We compare the performance of Qwen-3.5-4B trained on the examples from CoT Self-Instruct versus Agentic Self-Instruct data, using Kimi-K2.6 as the reward model to score responses against the generated rubrics.
 From each dataset, we hold out 100 examples as a test set and train Qwen-3.5-4B with GRPO for roughly one epoch (batch size 32, learning rate 1e-6).
-We evaluate each trained model on both test sets (100 examples each) to measure in-distribution and out-of distribution performance.
+We evaluate each trained model on both test sets (100 examples each) to measure in-distribution and out-of-distribution performance.
 We find the model trained on Agentic Self-Instruct CS data demonstrates a clear advantage, suggesting that the challenging training data produced by the agentic pipeline translates to stronger reasoning performance.

 <p align="center"><img width="70%" src="cs3.png" /></p>

 *Figure: RL training results on CS research tasks.
-The autodata agentic-self instruct method outperforms creating data with standard CoT Self-Instruct.*
+The autodata Agentic Self-Instruct method outperforms creating data with standard CoT Self-Instruct.*

-## Meta Optimization of the Data Scientist
+## Meta-Optimization of the Data Scientist

 We further apply meta-optimization to the data scientist agent itself, using the same evaluation criteria from the inner loop to guide optimization of the outer loop — the agent's harness.
-Concretely, we use an evolution optimization framework that treats the agent's scaffold as code to be iteratively improved.
+Concretely, we use an evolutiona-based optimization framework that treats the agent's scaffold as code to be iteratively improved.

 <p align="center"><img width="90%" src="meta1.png" /></p>